onsi/gomega/index.md

         return thing.Status
     }).ShouldNot(Equal("Stuck Waiting"))

-`Eventually` will poll the passed in function (which must have zero-arguments and one return value) repeatedly and check the return value against the `OmegaMatcher`.  `Eventually` then blocks until the match succeeds or until a timeout interval has elapsed.
+`Eventually` will poll the passed in function (which must have zero-arguments and at least one return value) repeatedly and check the return value against the `OmegaMatcher`.  `Eventually` then blocks until the match succeeds or until a timeout interval has elapsed.

 The default value for the timeout is 1 second and the default value for the polling interval is 10 milliseconds.
 You can change these values by passing in float64s (in seconds) just after your function: